eleda77/eleda77.github.io/docs/vocab_list.md

 ### B {#header-title-2}
+**baccarat** - a card game played in casinos in which two or more punters gamble against the banker

 **badinage** - playful repartee, banter

 **bailey** - the outer defensive wall that surrounds the outer courtyard of a castle